infojam-james/Test-Cases/First-Aid/first-aid-1.md

 [Return to Contents](https://github.com/infojam-james/test-cases/blob/master/Contents.md)

-#Incident Logging - Submit non work-related incident
+#Incident Logging - Submitting a non work-related incident

 ##Description
 A user should be able to indicate that a new incident is non work-related.